 3. A Strategy

 See that review that we did in that last step?
 This is where it’ll come in handy.
 Having a clear idea of what worked and what didn’t will tell you what you should keep or remove from your new strategy.
-For example, if last year you sent follow-up emails three days after a demo, you could try to send follow-up emails two days this time.
+For example, if last year you sent follow-up emails three days after a demo, you could try sending follow-up emails two days this time.
 This is one of the tactics you could use.

-Which brings me to my next point.
+That brings me to my next point.
 After creating a strategy, it’s time to come up with some tactics and take action.

 4. Tactics and Actions

-This section is critical because sales is a verb (it may not be in the dictionary, but in my book it is).
+This section is critical because sales is a verb (it may not be in the dictionary, but in my book, it is).